 With so many ways to measure level in a silo, it can get confusing for consumers shopping for a new level device.
 Fortunately, we are here to help.
 This article deals with the problems of silo level measurement and recommends level measurement devices for various products that are usually stored in silos.

-Silos are often used to store solids, for example grains, which makes solid level measurement in silos a commmon problem.
+Silos are often used to store solids, for example, grains, which makes solid level measurement in silos a common problem.
 You have many options on the market, but a new solution with strong appeal appeared shortly after Emerson Automation Solutions bought APM Automation Solutions.
 We’ll discuss that, along with other relevant points in silo measurement.

 This article will cover these topics: